Ashlawn School: Recent history

 In 2005 the school was granted Special Science College status, entitling the establishment to government grants for new educational equipment, such as portable tablets with internet access.
 These are linked to data projectors so that presentations and research can be done online and easily in front of a class.
 In April 2009 it was also awarded Leadership College status.
 Both achievements have been commemorated with the construction of monuments: a rainbow coloured piece of modern art (created by a local artist), for the Science College status; and a large text embossed sun, for the Leadership status.

 In early 2007 the school received planning permission from Rugby Borough Council to erect a wind turbine at the school.
 In 2010, a number of Ashlawn's buildings were fitted with solar panels.

 In October 2012, work began on a new bespoke expressive arts centre which was completed in mid-2013.
 The centre is now available out of hours (e.g. the dance studio, drama rooms) marking the school's first building partially dedicated for use by the local community.
 The building was officially unveiled by Rugby Mayor Cllr Tony Gillias on 20 June 2013, ready for use in the upcoming autumn term.

 In April 2015, the Education Funding Agency awarded Ashlawn School with £2.6 million to build a bespoke Sixth Form Centre and specialist Teaching Studio.
 This was in response to a significant increase in demand for places at this school.

 In January 2016, Ashlawn School was listed as one of the UK's best state schools in the Tatler Magazine, based on GCSE and A level results.

 On 3 January 2023, James Higham, the CEO of TLET wrote to parents to announce Mrs Evans, the Principal, made the decision to leave the role with immediate effect.
 Paul Brockwell joined the school on an interim basis in the role of Associate Principal.

+On 25 January 2023, Ofsted published their official report and downgraded Ashlawn School from Outstanding to Inadequate in its inspection of November 2022.
+The report cited several serious weaknesses including behaviour and attitudes, lack of courtesy and respect and the culture of the school.
+The provision for pupils with SEND was also cited as requiring improvement.